DeustoDatacom/BDAP/dataviz.md

 <br />

->All communication is evaluated based on content, but presuasive communication, which is all data visualization unless it is purely decorative, is rightly also evaluated based on effect.
+>All communication is evaluated based on content, but persuasive communication, which is all data visualization unless it is purely decorative, is rightly also evaluated based on effect.

 <span class="source">(Meeks 2018)</span>

 ::: notes

+persuasive in the sense of driving decision or actions on users.

 Ultimately, what charts do may be the one most important thing.